isabella232/sign-integrations.en/help/workday/install.md

 ## Overview {#overview}

-This document explains how to integrate Adobe Sign into your [!DNT Workday] tenant.
-To use Adobe Sign within [!DNT Workday], you need to know how to create and modify [!DNT Workday] items such as:
+This document explains how to integrate Adobe Sign into your [!DNL Workday] tenant.
+To use Adobe Sign within [!DNL Workday], you need to know how to create and modify [!DNL Workday] items such as:

 * Business process framework
 * Tenant set-up and configuration
-* Reporting and [!DNT Workday] studio integration
+* Reporting and [!DNL Workday] studio integration

 The high-level steps to complete the integration are:

 * Activate your Administrative account in Adobe Sign (New Customers Only)
-* Configure a Group in Adobe Sign to hold the [!DNT Workday] integration user
+* Configure a Group in Adobe Sign to hold the [!DNL Workday] integration user
-* Establish the OAuth relationship between [!DNT Workday] and Adobe Sign
+* Establish the OAuth relationship between [!DNL Workday] and Adobe Sign

 ## Activate your Adobe Sign account {#activating-your-adobe-sign-account}

 Existing customers with established accounts can skip to the [Configure Adobe Sign for Workday](#config) topic.

-For customers who are new to Adobe Sign and do not have a pre-existing log-in, an Adobe on-boarding specialist provisions your account (in Adobe Sign) for [!DNT Workday].
+For customers who are new to Adobe Sign and do not have a pre-existing log-in, an Adobe on-boarding specialist provisions your account (in Adobe Sign) for [!DNL Workday].
 Once complete, you receive a confirmation email as shown below.

 ![Image of the Welcome Email from Adobe Sign](images/welcome-email-2020.png)